-- developing and monitoring standards

-- producing public information leaflets
+- developing and monitoring standards - producing public information leaflets

-- quality assurance of local screening services
+- quality assurance of local screening services - developing and commissioning training and education

 Providers should subscribe to the PHE Screening blog for the latest national news and updates.
 National documentation and guidance is published on GOV.UK.